College of Education International Programs

 This phase establishes the intellectual and ethical foundations necessary for advanced academic work and interdisciplinary inquiry.

-Phase II: Faculty-Led Research Engagement
+Faculty-Led Research Engagement

 Fellows join supervised research teams aligned with ongoing IGlobal studies and other research projects from the University of Illinois Urbana-Champaign.

 Under faculty oversight, Fellows participate in structured data analysis, coding and interpretive exercises, examination of research artifacts, and collaborative research discussions.
-They learn how evidence is generated, interpreted, and positioned within scholarly debates.

-Phase III: Literature Review and Individualized Research Plan
+Literature Review and Individualized Research Plan

 In the final phase, Fellows conduct a structured literature review and develop a formal research proposal that functions as an individualized research plan.